EricDarve/me343-cme216-winter-2021/Homework/HW3/HW3 Questions.md

 Submission instructions: turn in the code in your notebook for plotting, and the plot with the ground-truth and predicted output values $y$ of all 4 lines.
 In addition, comment on your observations.

-The training set that was provided corresponds to random points that are normally distributed with standard deviation 1 and mean 0 (see code to initialize `x_train` and `x_val`).
+The training set that was provided corresponds to random points that are normally distributed with standard deviation 1 and mean 0 (see code to initialize `x_train`).
 As a result we cannot expect the DNN to be accurate when $x$ is far from the origin.

-You can tune this by adjusting the last argument in
+You can tune the points `x_val_prl[i,j,:]` by adjusting the last argument in

 ```uniform_distribution(j,n_sample_plot,5)```